Internal Links

 joined the British Astronomical Association (BAA) aged 11 (1969) so have been a

-member for almost 40 years now.
+member for over 50 years now.
 Various legendary BAA observers inspired me to become an

 astrophotographer.
 These included Horace Dall, Harold Ridley, Alan Young